Embraer formalizes C-390 sales to Austria, Netherlands; deliveries from 2027

-FARNBOROUGH, England, July 22 (Reuters) - Brazilian planemaker Embraer on Monday signed the contract to formalize the sale of nine C-390 Millennium military aircraft to the Netherlands and Austria, further expanding its defense order backlog.
+FARNBOROUGH, England (Reuters) - Brazilian planemaker Embraer on Monday signed the contract to formalize the sale of nine C-390 Millennium military aircraft to the Netherlands and Austria, further expanding its defense order backlog.

 The two European countries had previously selected the aircraft to replace their aging fleets of Lockheed Martin's Hercules C-130s, but a final deal with both nations placing a joint order was still pending.